hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 ["any sufficiently advanced technology is indistinguishable from magic."][tech_is_magic] Search engines that allow us to access thousands of years of humanity's accumulated knowledge are truly the modern version of magic!

 Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more  impressive to me.
 The search engine is a truly gigantic marvel of modern technology, built and maintained by thousands of engineers.

-In this blog post, I'll bring you along my study journey about [Learning to Rank (LTR)][ltr] algorithms.
-I'm by no means an expert in this field (literally all my team mates are more knowledgeable than me), so this post is likely to be filled with a lot of inaccuracies.
-If you spotted any mistakes in this post or if I'm completely wrong in some sections, please let me know.
+In this blog post, I'll walk you through the basic body of literature of [Learning to Rank (LTR)][ltr] algorithms, starting from the core metrics and supervised methods to the more recent paradigm of learning from user behavior.
+The list of papers that I'm going to cover is by no means exhaustive, but I hope it will give you a good starting point to dive deeper into the field.

 ***Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
 Only general knowledge is presented.
 You won't find any details specific to the inner working of [Bing]
 [bing] or other search engines here :)*

+{% comment %}
+***Disclaimer 2:** I'm by no means an expert in this field (literally all my team mates are more knowledgeable than me), so this post likely contains inaccuracies.
+If you spotted any mistakes in this post or if I'm completely wrong somewhere, please let me know.*
+{% endcomment %}

 [tech_is_magic]: https://en.wikipedia.org/wiki/Clarke%27s_three_laws
 [bing]: https://www.bing.com/